 Scorsese guides Griffin Dunne's Paul into some semi-circle of hell...or at least Soho with this comedic dark gem.
 The grime of early 80's New York practically drips off the screen as we follow the character's descent into a nightmare of his own making.
 Scorsese made this one during a dark time in his own career and by embracing that darkness etched another film to remember.

 If it doesn't stand up to Scorsese's best, that's only because Scorsese's best are Taxi Driver and Raging Bull.
-This is a really wonderful film, a brilliantly constructed surrealist juggling act that also doubles as a satire of male yuppie solipsism.
-"It's after hours—different rules apply."
+This is a really wonderful film, a brilliantly constructed comc-surrealist juggling act that also doubles as a satire of male yuppie solipsism.
+"Different rules apply when it gets this late."

 Going in with no expectations what-so-ever I have to say I was left extremely impressed with this wonderful film.
 Extremely funny, and unpredictable.
 From the comedies I've seen from Scorsese, this is my favorite.